D3DeFi/vmcli-ansible/README.md

 How To
 ------

 Everything deployed will derive from inventory you provide to the playbooks.
-Start by looking at the `inventory.yml` present in this project and then consult `roles/vmware_vm/README.md` for any additional configurable options.
+Start by looking at the inventory examples present in `examples/` folder and then consult `roles/vmware_vm/README.md` for any additional configurable options.
 More groups of hosts can be created under managed\_vms group.
 This for example allows user to spawn VMs simultaneously on multiple vCenters.

+    cp examples/single-site-inventory.yml myinventory.yml
+    vim myinventory.yml

 Login information is expected to come from one of the following sources: